 An LSS story from his experience.
 Throughout his career J.B. has strived to leave an organization better than when he arrived and to leverage the knowledge and experience of his team members.
 He has applied LSS to safety standards, sales performance, manufacturing operations, and supply chain projects.
 Click here for a brief synopsis of how J.B. applied Six Sigma concepts to a supply chain project that resulted in reduced costs and time for both the supplier and the customer. <<Link to BPG Team in Action>>

-How he is leveraging LSS as an entrepreneur: As an entrepreneur, J.B. continues to apply concepts of observation and continuous improvement to his work.
-After every class he identifies ways to improve the next session.
-He’s focusing on how to better meet the needs of his customers, so they are equipped to lead and manage LSS projects out in the “real world.”
-Additionally, he challenges himself to effectively and efficiently manage the diverse aspects of his workload, which in addition to teaching, include business development and administration.
-Each morning he asks, “What’s the best use of my time today?”
-And he’s looking ahead to how, as his alumni population grows, he can remain in touch with them using the CRM and other tools available.
+How to Leverage LSS as an entrepreneur: As an entrepreneur, J.B. continues to apply concepts of observation and continuous improvement to his work.
+For example, when he was a trainer, J.B. would take time after every class to identify ways to improve the next session.
+He’s focus was on how to better meet the needs of his customers, so they could lead and manage LSS projects out in the “real world.”
+Additionally, he challenged himself to effectively and efficiently manage the diverse aspects of his workload, which in addition to teaching, included business development and administration.
+Each morning he’d, “What’s the best use of my time today?”

 Lessons he can share with other entrepreneurs:

 - Network.
 JB has worked to expand his connections by calling on business contacts, people he interviewed with while in job search mode, and getting involved with local universities and professional organizations to generate leads.